jasmas/DiscoNet/README.rst

 Installation
 ------------

-A binary distribution is available for OS X `here <https://github.com/jasmas/DiscoNet/releases/latest>`_.
+Binary distributions for OS X and Windows are available `here <https://github.com/jasmas/DiscoNet/releases/latest>`_.

 To install DiscoNet, install python on your system and run the following from the DiscoNet source tree::